bennyb0y/burrito-rater/docs/WORKFLOW.md

 The `deploy:worker` script uses the `wrangler deploy` command to upload your Worker to Cloudflare with the required `nodejs_compat` compatibility flag.

 **Key points:**
-- API changes are deployed directly to the production Cloudflare Worker
+- API changes are deployed directly to production
-- The Worker connects to the production Cloudflare D1 database
+- The Worker connects to the Cloudflare D1 database
-- No local API server or database is used at any point
+- No local API development environment is needed

 ## Testing Workflow